The hardest part is over after you order the equipment, right? From there it’s all downhill?

 #6 Create a Social Media Content Calendar for Your Podcast Marketing

 If you’re making an editorial/content calendar for your podcast, then you already know how important and helpful they can be when it comes to content planning, organization, and analysis.

 A podcast social media content calendar will allow you to stay consistent by giving you a structure to work from so quality content can flow naturally and the content that IS published can be complimentary.

 Even if you don’t want to choose a “theme” for each day of the week, creating social content in advance is the key to future success.
-It saves you time, saves you stress and helps you stay accountable to keeping things fresh, consistent and aesthetically pleasing throughout your feed.
+It saves you time, saves you stress, and helps you stay accountable for keeping things fresh, consistent, and aesthetically pleasing throughout your feed.